vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_command_flow.md

 - You record commands into the command buffer, using `VkCmdXXXXX` functions.
 - You submit the command buffer into a `VkQueue`, which starts executing the commands.

 It is possible to submit the same command buffer multiple times.
-In tutorials and samples its very common to record the commands once, and then submit them every frame in the render loop.
+In tutorials and samples it's very common to record the commands once, and then submit them every frame in the render loop.
-In this tutorial, we are going to record the commands every frame, as its more relevant to how a real render engine works.
+In this tutorial, we are going to record the commands every frame, as it's more relevant to how a real render engine works.

 Recording commands in Vulkan is relatively cheap.
-Most of the work goes into the `vkQueueSubmit` call, where the commands are validated in the driver and translated into real gpu commands.
+Most of the work goes into the `vkQueueSubmit` call, where the commands are validated in the driver and translated into real GPU commands.

 One very important part with command buffers is that they can be recorded in parallel.
 You can record different command buffers from different threads safely.
 To do that, you need to have 1 `VkCommandPool` and 1 `VkCommandBuffer` per thread (minimum), and make sure that each thread only uses their own command buffers & pools.
-Once that is done, its possible to submit the command buffers in one of the threads. `vkQueueSubmit` is not thread-safe, only one thread can push the commands at a time.
+Once that is done, it's possible to submit the command buffers in one of the threads. `vkQueueSubmit` is not thread-safe, only one thread can push the commands at a time.

 ## VkQueue
 Queues in Vulkan are an "execution port" for GPUs.
-Every gpu has multiple queues available, and you can even use them at the same time to execute different command streams.
+Every GPU has multiple queues available, and you can even use them at the same time to execute different command streams.
 Commands submitted to separate queues may execute at once.
 This is very useful if you are doing background work that doesn't exactly map to the main frame loop.
 You can create a `VkQueue` specifically for said background work and have it separated from the normal rendering.

 All queues in Vulkan come from a Queue Family.
 A Queue Family is the "type" of queue it is, and what type of commands it supports.
 What we want in this guide is a queue that supports both Graphics and Present.
 This means that the same queue will be used for both rendering and to display images into the screen.